-Jason Frost recently joined Synapse as a Research Associate.
+Jason Frost joined Synapse as a Research Associate in august of 2018.
 He has worked on electric grid cost-benefit modeling, electric vehicle adoption modeling, and electric utility rate forecasting.
 In addition, Mr. Frost has contributed to projects that have evaluated resource planning and adequacy, including an evaluation of the 2018 IRP process in South Africa.
 He has also attended NEPOOL meetings and is involved in Synapse’s work in wholesale electricity markets.

 Mr. Frost holds a BS in Physics from Stanford University.
 While at Stanford, he modeled optimal charging of electric vehicles on campus.
 Additionally, he worked on academic projects related to the variation of Locational Marginal Pricing (LMP) for buses in California and the value of utilizing capacity markets.